 Traffic drives on the right-hand side of the road.
 In most urban areas, streets are arranged on a grid system, with traffic lights at most intersections; at junctions without traffic lights there will be either yellow triangular “Yield” signs or red octagonal “Stop” signs (“Arrêt” in Québec) at all four corners.
 In the latter case, priority is given to the first car to arrive, and to the car on the right if two or more cars arrive at the same time.
 Except in Québec, you can turn right on a red light if there is no traffic approaching from the left.
 Traffic in both directions must stop if a yellow school bus is stationary with its flashing lights on, as this means children are getting on or off.

-Driving laws are made at provincial level, with the maximum speed limit ranging 100–110kmph on major hwys, 80kmph on rural hwys and 50kmph or less in built-up areas.
+Driving laws are made at provincial level, with the maximum speed limit ranging 100–110kmph on major highways, 80kmph on rural highways and 50kmph or less in built-up areas.
 On-the-spot fines are standard for speeding violations, for failing to carry your licence with you and for having a passenger not wearing a seat belt.

 Canadian law requires that any alcohol be carried unopened in the boot of the car.
 On the road, spot checks are frequently carried out, particularly at the entrances and exits to towns, and the police do not need an excuse to stop you.